Regalis11/BaroModDoc/docs/Editors/CharacterEditor.md

   ...
 ```

-**IMPORTANT**: Don't rename the animation or ragdoll files or the game won’t be able to use them.
-This will hopefully be changed at some point, but for now, just use the default filenames.

-**IMPORTANT**: To avoid issues with the file structure, please capitalize the first letter in the character name and nothing else.
-The character name should match the folder name and the species name \(found in the character config file\).

-**TIP**: You can have multiple ragdolls and animations for a single character, but currently only the defaults are used in\-game.
+**TIP**: You can have multiple ragdolls and animations for a single character.
+There can be only one ragdoll active at a time.
+However, different animations can be temporarily enabled with the trigger animation elements used in [status effects](../Misc/StatusEffect.md).

 **TIP**: Everything you edit in the editor has a representation in the .xml files.
 If you edit the animations, the animation files will change.
 And if you edit the ragdoll, the ragdoll file will change.